-Somewhat unique to the Swiss labour market, this document is very useful when changing jobs as it offers the new employer proof of the professional skills used in the previous role.
+Somewhat unique to the Swiss labour market, this document is very useful when changing jobs as it offers the new employer proof of the professional skills used in the previous position.
 Not only that, it also provides information on personal and interpersonal skills, which can often be construed differently from employer to employer.

 Conditions and benefits

-As the saying goes, when you change jobs: ‘Nothing ventured, nothing gained’.
+As the saying goes, when you change jobs: "Nothing ventured, nothing gained".

 2. CDI = permanent contract/CDD = fixed-term contract

 The links contained in this article provide access to third-party websites.
 These links are provided solely as information and their purpose is not to promote subscription to the products offered by Crédit Agricole, which has no commercial links with the owners of these sites.
-This information should not be considered as advice – financial, fiscal, or otherwise.
+This information should not be considered advice – financial, fiscal, or otherwise.